Date: November 2025

 Depending on how you interact with The Week and the purpose of this interaction, the following data may be collected:

-Information relating to how you navigate the Website, including: IP address, browser and device characteristics, operating system, language preferences, referring URLs, device name, country, location, and technical usage information.
+These data refer to information relating to the way in which the User navigates on the Website.
+Such data may include, in particular: IP address, browser and device characteristics, operating system, language preferences, referring URLs, device name, country, location, information on how and when you use our Services, as well as other technical information.

 5. How do we collect your Data?